 Firstly, they have got a delegated ‘planner.’

-“Project control is my professional profession, but when it comes to tour, [Sage] is the planner,” Dee tells 9Honey Travel.
+“Project control is my profession, but when it comes to tour, [Sage] is the planner,” Dee tells 9Honey Travel.

-Sage – who is also apparently the official ‘navigator’ – agrees with this evaluation. ” I can’t loosen up until the ultimate hairpin and rubber band are packed … I even have my yellow book, and I relied on pen and stale I move!
+Sage – who is also apparently the official ‘navigator’ – agrees with this evaluation. ” I can’t loosen up until the ultimate hairpin and rubber band are packed … I even have my yellow book, and I rely on pen and stale I move!
 I need my listing, right down to the minute information.”

 Secondly, they have mastered the art of compromise (critical).

 “Generally, we tour honestly well together.
 We used to bicker over what and the way to percent for the journey.
-Since then, we’ve got made a percent; this means that he is not allowed to the touch the bags anymore, except for lifting and weighing them,” Sage says.
+Since then, we’ve made a percent; this means that he is not allowed to touch the bags anymore, except for lifting and weighing them,” Sage says.

-“I simply go together with the go with the flow and gloss over itineraries, dates, and stuff; however, Sage is unique about most matters she does.”
+“I simply go together with go with the flow and gloss over itineraries, dates, and stuff; however, Sage is unique about most matters she does.”

-Ahead of the launch of this year’s season of Travel Guides, the couple is hopeful Australia will see their “cheeky and humorous facet” at some stage in the collection (“do now not omit our ‘Taiwan’ episode”).
+Ahead of the launch of this year’s season of Travel Guides, the couple is hopeful Australia will see their “cheeky and humorous facet” at some stage in the collection (“do not omit our ‘Taiwan’ episode”).

 “I am very ‘expressive’ and now and then outrageous while installing uncommon tour situations.
-I am also a chunk twist of fate/incident prone … Makes for humorous tv moments,” Sage teases.
+I am also a chunk twist of fate/incident prone … Makes for humorous TV moments,” Sage teases.

-For any couples considering equal adventure, Sage had this advice: “Be yourself, be expressive; allow yourself pass.
+For any couples considering equal adventure, Sage had this advice: “Be yourself, be expressive; allow yourself to pass.
 Try out something new, awkward, and interesting collectively, and you will enjoy it even extra.
 Remember that existence is brief.
 It is now or by no means.”